Is the keyword dead?

 Once you’ve determined your topic, it’s time to break that down into its core pieces and variations.
 Think of your supporting terms as the foundational beams that support your topic.
 Because chances are, there is a ton of organic competition surrounding your core topic.

 Unless you’re a mega-site, your chances of ranking for your core topic term is slim.
 Instead, you want to find low-hanging fruit variations to attract qualified traffic.

-We discuss how to identify low-hanging fruit later in this post.
+We discuss how to identify low-hanging fruit keyword terms later in this post.

 To give you a concrete example, let’s pretend you work at a veterinary clinic that focuses on dog health.
 Here are some examples of topic cluster terms:

 SUPPORTING TERMS (The nitty-gritty of what you sell/do):